richard-scott/dircmd/README.md

     $ cd ~/my_next_great_application
     $ source env/bin/activate

-Great, you are now setup to start coding... but what if you want to quickly do something else in Python somewhere on the system outside of your Virtual Environment. you need to disable your Virtual Environment each time with this command:
+Great, you are now setup to start coding.
+What if you want to quickly do something else in Python somewhere on the system outside of your current Virtual Environment.
+Say you need to install a pip package in an old application codebase.
+You would need to do the following:

     $ deactivate
     $ cd ~/my_previous_great_application